-The Heritage Museum and Cultural Center of Saint Joseph, Michigan, is pleased to announce our new speaker series, the 2021 Fall Lecture Series, featuring public talks celebrating Southwest Michigan history and culture.
+The Heritage Museum and Cultural Center of St. Joseph, Michigan, is pleased to announce our new speaker series, the 2021 Lecture Series, featuring public talks celebrating Southwest Michigan history and culture.
 The series delivers experiences that inform, delight, and enlighten those interested in the heritage of the Twin Cities and surrounding communities of Southwest Michigan.

 The talks are open to the public and free.